priikone/aces-looks/README.md

 The main difference between the LMTs for ACES 2.0 and 1.3 is that ACES 1.3 LMTs may apply additional gamut compression because ACES 1.3 doesn't have a gamut mapper.
 However, ACES 2.0 has a built-in gamut mapper, so the LMTs do not apply any additional compression.

+### Using LMTs developed for ACES 1.3 with ACES 2.0

+LMTs developed for ACES 1.3 can be applicable also with ACES 2.0 when combined with the **C-ACES1.clf** ACES 1.3 colorimetric LMT for ACES 2.0.
+For example, one could re-create the
+ACES1Looks **M-ARRI.clf** equivalent in ACES 2.0 by first applying the ACES2Looks **T-ARRI_Tone.clf**, followed by the **C-ACES1.clf** and then apply the ACES1Looks **C-ARRI.clf**.
+The end result should in large part match the look of **M-ARRI.clf** of ACES1Looks through ACES 2.0.
+The match can be expected to differ with more saturated and brighter colors.

 ### Re-creating emulation LMT with colorimetric LMT

 All the emulation LMTs for ACES 2.0 are the concatenation of the Tone-curve LMT and the Colorimetric LMT.
 You can always re-create the emulation by applying the LMTs separately.
 For example,